-Symptoms of Bipolar Disorder in children can now be traced back to infancy, as this article has shown.
-Bipolar children were found to be more difficult to console in infancy, exhibit a decreased need for sleep or difficulty going to sleep.
+Symptoms of Bipolar Disorder in children can now be traced back to infancy.
+And, bipolar children were found to be more difficult to console in infancy, exhibit a decreased need for sleep or difficulty going to sleep.
 In addition, recurring nightmares or night terrors have also been present in these children.
 On top of the sleep problems being a symptom, these children may seem more gifted in their “movement, language, and thought patterns” and creative in their writing, art, music, etc.

 Interestingly enough, there is some overlap in ADHD symptoms and Bipolar Disorder.
 Among other symptoms, ADHD children may not sleep as long as other kids, but they don’t have the nightmares bipolar kids have.
 ADHD kids are generally not crabby after waking up quickly and are not generally gifted like bipolar kids.